apache/cordova-android/README.md

 you are developing directly against the framework.

-To create your `cordova.jar` file, copy the commons codec:
+To create your `cordova.jar` file, run in the framework directory:

-    mv commons-codec-1.7.jar framework/libs

-then run in the framework directory:

     android update project -p . -t android-17 ant jar